sturdy5/notes/homesteading-recipes/bread.md

 Notes:

 * 2025-01-19 - first time making this.
 The amount of flour that goes into it seems way low.
 Maybe 5 cups is just a starting point, but for me to get the dough to come together, I had to add at least another cup.
 I was doing it by the spoonful, so it was probably more.
 I think the dough might have still been too wet when I finally decided it was enough.
 I'm not sure if that will have an overall impact on the bread or not.
 I guess I'll find out in a bit.
+Well, it came out ok.
+A little crumbly.
+Not sure what that is about.
+I'll try changing things up next time.